Oil giant Exxon announces major job cuts

 At the end of 2019, Exxon had around 88,000 employees, including freelancers, which means that well over 10,000 jobs are likely to be cut.

-In the fourth quarter, between 17 billion and 20 billion dollars will be written off on natural gas plants.
+In the fourth quarter, between $17 billion and $20 billion will be written off on natural gas plants.

 Investments in equipment and exploration and production projects are also to be reduced and in 2021 will be at the lowest level in 15 years.